gpwilliams/bi_loneliness/README.md

-# Dunne, S., Williams, G. P., Bradbury, C., Keyes, T., Lane, A. R., Yang, K., & Ellison, A. (August, 2022).
-A life in lockdown: Brain injury survivors' experiences of loneliness in lockdown.
+# Dunne, S., Williams, G. P., Bradbury, C., Keyes, T., Lane, A. R., Yang, K., & Ellison, A. (September, 2022).
+Uncovering the social determinants of brain injury rehabilitation.

-This repository contains the data, code, and analysis product necessary to reproduce the analyses described in Dunne et al. (August, 2022). [*A life in lockdown: Brain injury survivors' experiences of loneliness in lockdown.*](https://osf.io/rbtms/).
+This repository contains the data, code, and analysis product necessary to reproduce the analyses described in Dunne et al. (September, 2022). [*Uncovering the social determinants of brain injury rehabilitation.*](https://osf.io/rbtms/).

 This repository, along with materials and interview transcripts, is hosted on the [OSF](https://osf.io/rbtms/).